cppitems/cppitems/items/012/item.md

-9 // item status
+1 // item status
 # (Preliminary) Exercise EX2.2

 This exercise is part **two** of three parts of EX2.
 See also [Item 000](https://cppitems.github.io/#/item/000) for an overview and deadlines.
 The submission deadline for EX2 (all three parts) is **Mo 30.11.2020, 4pm**.
 The sources related to EX2.2 are available at [Item 012](https://github.com/cppitems/cppitems/tree/master/items/012).

 ## Task 1

 The first task in this exercise is to implement the calculation of the *arithmetic mean* and *standard deviation* of the collection of elements in a container.
-The implementation is required inside the `Distribution` class (`Distribution.hpp`) which look like this:
+The implementation is required inside the `Distribution` class (`Distribution.hpp`) which looks like this:
 ```pmans
 template <typename T> struct Distribution {
   using value_type = T;